 On May 12, 2023, the Company completed a public offering of an aggregate of 1,800,876 shares of its common stock at par value \$0.0001 per share (including pre-funded warrants in lieu thereof), Series A-1 warrants to purchase up to 1,800,876 shares of common stock and Series A-2 warrants to purchase up to 1,800,876 shares of common stock at a combined public offering price of \$3.887 per share (or pre-funded warrant in lieu thereof) and accompanying warrants.
 The Series A-1 warrants have an exercise price of \$3.64 per share, are exercisable immediately upon issuance and expire five years from the date of issuance, and the Series A-2 warrants have an exercise price of \$3.64 per share, are exercisable immediately upon issuance and expire eighteen months from the date of issuance.
-A holder of a warrant issued in the offering will not have the right to exercise any portion of its warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% (or 9.99% at the election of the holder prior to the date of issuance) of the number of shares of Common Stock outstanding immediately after giving effect to such exercise (the "Beneficial Ownership Limitation"); provided, however, that upon 61 days' prior notice to the Company, the holder may increase or decrease the Beneficial Ownership Limitation, provided that in no event shall the Beneficial Ownership Limitation exceed 9.99%.
+A holder of a warrant issued in the offering will not have the right to exercise any portion of its warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% (or 9.99% at the election of the holder prior to the date of issuance) of the number of shares of Common Stock outstanding immediately after giving effect to such exercise ; provided, however, that upon 61 days' prior notice to the Company, the holder may increase or decrease the beneficial ownership limitation, provided that in no event shall the beneficial ownership limitation exceed 9.99%.
 Gross proceeds from this offering are approximately \$7.0 million before the deduction of placement agent fees and related costs of \$0.7 million.

 H.C.
 Wainwright & Co. acted as the exclusive placement agent for the offering.
-The shares and related warrants were offered by the Company pursuant to a registration statement on Form S-1 (File No. 333-271480), which was initially filed with the Commission on April 28, 2023 and was declared effective by the Commission on May 9, 2023 (the "Registration Statement"), and a related prospectus.
-The Registration Statement also registered warrants issued to the placement agent to purchase 126,061 shares of Common Stock at a per share exercise price of \$4.8588, which is 125% of the price of the Shares in the offering.
+The Company also registered warrants issued to the placement agent to purchase 126,061 shares of common stock at a per share exercise price of \$4.8588, which is 125% of the price of the shares in the offering.

-In connection with the offering, the Company also agreed to amend certain existing warrants to purchase up to an aggregate of 210,085 shares of the Company's common stock that were previously issued in September 2021 through December 2022 to purchasers in the offering at exercise prices ranging from \$16.80 to \$187.20 per share, such that effective upon the closing of the offering the amended warrants will have a reduced exercise price of \$3.64 per share, at an additional offering price of \$0.125 per amended warrant.
+In connection with the offering, the Company amended certain existing warrants to purchase up to an aggregate of 210,085 shares of the Company's common stock that were previously issued in September 2021 through December 2022 to purchasers in the offering at exercise prices ranging from \$16.80 to \$187.20 per share, such that the amended warrants have a reduced exercise price of \$3.64 per share, at an additional offering price of \$0.125 per amended warrant.